-One year later, human rights organizations and journalists held multiple meetings with the Senate Foreign Affairs and non-Governmental Organisations Committee to discuss their dire situation.
+With no further progress one year later, human rights organizations and journalists held multiple meetings with the Senate Foreign Affairs Committee to discuss their dire situation.
 These meetings were also attended by international NGO representatives and the Mexican Office of the UNHCHR.